-The Swedish environmental company Ragn-Sells, through its innovation company EasyMining, has been granted a 19 MSEK investment from the European Union’s LIFE programme for commercializing its patented method for removing nitrogen from sewage water.
-The circular solution enables water treatment facilities to capture nitrogen and put it to use as a fertilizer, thereby reducing emissions of greenhouse gas.
+The Swedish environmental company Ragn-Sells, through its innovation company EasyMining, has been granted a 19 MSEK investment from the European Union’s LIFE programme for commercialising its patented method for removing nitrogen from sewage water.
+The circular solution enables water treatment facilities to capture nitrogen and put it to use as a fertiliser, thereby reducing emissions of greenhouse gas.

 – We are happy and honored to have the EU invest in our innovation, contributing to making nitrogen removal circular in Sweden and Europe.
 EasyMining’s technology puts to use the nitrogen compounds we have already produced, and helps to reduce marine eutrophication, says Anna Lundbom, who has headed the LIFE programme application process at the Ragn-Sells Group.

 The technology has been developed and patented world-wide by Ragn-Sells’ innovation company EasyMining.
 Water with a high nitrogen content, for example in municipal sewage treatment facilities, is treated with an agent which crystallises the nitrogen and causes it to precipitate.
 The nitrogen is then extracted from the crystals and may be used again in agriculture, where nitrogen is one of the key nutrients in commercial fertiliser.
 This offsets the need to produce virgin nitrogen compounds, thereby reducing the climate footprint of farming.